 One day at a woodworking show a few years ago, a tool executive I know explained how it works selling tools through big box stores.
 In many cases, he explained, these retail behemoths simply dictate a final retail selling price that they’re willing to pay for, say, a cordless drill.
 Manufacturers take this number, then reverse-engineer a tool backwards to be that cheap.
 Isn’t it easy to see how quality takes a back seat in this scenario?
 All this takes me to a bit of simple advice that will pay off for you.

 If you think you need a power tool, then buy better than a bottom of the barrel model.
-Especially if you’re anything more than an occasional weekend home improvement warrior.
-Your DIY life will be much improved over the long haul with pro-grade tools for at least some of your needs.
+This is especially if you’re anything more than a very occasional weekend home improvement warrior.
+Your DIY life will be much improved over the long haul investing in pro-grade tools for at least some of your needs.
 Believe it or not, the first reason for this is economy.
 Professional tools typically deliver the lowest cost of operation over their working lives.
 Especially when they’re owned by a careful DIYer.
 Professional grade tools are also often made to be rebuilt which can extend their working life even more.
 So there is yet another reason to invest more upfront.

 All else being equal, high-quality power tools deliver better results and deliver them more quickly than cheap alternatives.
 And the crazy thing is, today’s professional tools cost about the same amount of money as bargain tools did years ago when adjusted for inflation.
 I bought my first tablesaw in the early 1980s and it was a very basic, very weak, very small model.
 It cost more in today’s money than a high-end professional-grade portable tablesaw does today.
 The great bargains of the best tools are hidden by the fact that there are so many cheap models out there to compare to.